disco-lang/disco/README.md

 * Includes those features, and *only* those features, useful in the context of a discrete math course.
 This is *not* intended to be a general-purpose language.
-* Syntax is as close to standard *mathematical* practice as possible.
+* Syntax is as close to standard *mathematical* practice as possible, to make it easier for mathematicians to pick up, and to reduce as much as possible the incongruity between the language and the mathematics being explored and modeled.
 * Tooling, error messages, etc. are very important---the language needs to be accessible to undergrads with no prior programming experience.
+(However, this principle is, as of yet, only that---there is no tooling or nice error messages to speak of.)

 Feel free to look around, ask questions, etc.  You can even contribute some code if you like---collaborators are most welcome.
 However, note